DUTIES AND RESPONSIBILITIES:

 - Performs other duties as assigned.

 - A minimum of seven (7) years of experience in program management and experience in developing and evaluating program models.
-Experience in a library and/or nonprofit work environment preferred.

 - Working understanding of new trends throughout a broad spectrum of program areas.